BMT Fourth Avenue Line: Expansion

 On February 16, 1925, the Board of Transportation directed its engineers to prepare plans to lengthen the platforms at twelve stations along the Fourth Avenue Line (Myrtle Avenue, DeKalb Avenue, Pacific Street, Union Street, Ninth Street, Prospect Avenue, 25th Street, 45th Street, 53rd Street, Bay Ridge Avenue, 77th Street, and 86th Street) to accommodate eight-car trains at the cost of $633,000.
 Later that month, on February 28, the Board made public the bids for the contract to complete the 95th Street terminal station.
 The station, as part of the contract, was built with two tracks, and was built to be 530 feet long to accommodate eight-car trains.
 A signal and switch tower, and a dispatcher's office was also built at the station.
 On April 22, 1925, it was announced that $200,000 had been appropriated by the BMT to pay for signal equipment, station control and lighting, drainage and ventilating equipment, and for telephone cables.
 The final extension to 95th Street, Route 18, opened on October 31, 1925.
 The platform extensions at the twelve Fourth Avenue Line stations, meanwhile, opened on August 1, 1927.

+In February 1928, bids were received by the BOT on a project to remove kiosk subway entrances from the median of Fourth Avenue and to relocate them to the sidewalk to improve safety for transit riders.
+As part of the project, the station entrances at Pacific Street, along with at 36th Street and 59th Street, would be relocated.
+In addition, malls between 44th Street and 47th Street would be reduced in width, and the malls from 61st Street to 58th Street, and from 36th Street to Atlantic Avenue would be removed.
+Mezzanines would be constructed to allow riders to cross Fourth Avenue below street level.
+Work would be completed within six months.

 The line was planned to be connected via one of two tunnels to Staten Island and to Staten Island Rapid Transit.
 The first would be in Bay Ridge, south of the 59th Street station, connecting to both SIRT branches near the Tompkinsville station.
 The other would have been south of 95th Street in Fort Hamilton, following the current routing of the Verrazano-Narrows Bridge.
 Construction on the first plan, known as the Staten Island Tunnel was started in 1923 but soon halted.
 Later proposals called for connecting the line and the SIRT via the Verrazano Bridge, though the bridge was built with no railroad provisions.
 The SIRT ordered new train cars, the ME-1s, that were built to be compatible with operation over the BMT system, and as such, they strongly resembled the BMT's AB Standard.